Livingstone Shire Council area

 |Financial and Insurance Services||391,220||328,292||334,651||304,065||P||24000||+56,569|

 |Public Administration and Safety||122,480||117,559||111,008||110,392||P||24400||+11,471|

 Source: National Institute of Economic and Industry Research (NIEIR) (opens a new window) ©2020.
 Compiled and presented in economy.id by .id (opens a new window)(informed decisions).

 Data are based on a 2016-17 price base for all years.
 NIEIR-ID data are inflation adjusted each year to allow direct comparison, and annual data releases adjust previous years’ figures to a new base year.Learn more

-The major differences between worker productivity by industries in the Livingstone Shire Council area and Queensland were:
+The major differences between worker productivity by industries in Livingstone Shire Council area and Queensland were:

-The largest changes in worker productivity by industries between 2013/14 and 2018/19 in the Livingstone Shire Council area were for:
+The largest changes in worker productivity by industries between 2014/15 and 2019/20 in Livingstone Shire Council area were for: